Gravitational-gauge vector interaction in the Ho\v{r}ava-Lifshitz framework: Introduction

+The main aim of this article, is to provide a complete description at all energy scales, of the pure anisotropic gravity--gauge vector field coupling in the non--projectable Ho\v{r}ava--Lifshitz framework.
+To do so, we use as a mathematical device a 4+1--dimensional Ho\v{r}ava--Lifshitz model, with a foliated manifold structure $\mathbb{M}_{4}\times \mathbb{R}$ (where $\mathbb{M}_{4}$ is a Riemannian manifold which locally has the structure $\mathbb{M}_{3}\times \mathbb{S}^{1}$), subject to a geometrical restriction.
+The reduced 3+1--dimensional theory propagates only the gravitational transverse traceless tensorial degrees of freedom and the emergent transverse gauge vector field ones.
+Since, the quantum renormalizability requires all possible terms in the potential compatible with the symmetries of the theory up to $z=4$ terms, the contribution of the Weyl tensor to the potential becomes then necessary.
+Therefore, relevant terms constructed from the 4--dimensional Weyl tensor contribute to the gravitational and gauge vector sectors at all orders \i.e., $z=2,3,4 $.

+Once the dimensional reduction has been performed, we analyze the resulting 3+1--dimensional theory on the KC point ($\lambda=1/3$ in this case).
+It directly eliminates the natural scalar degree of freedom of the Ho\v{r}ava--Lifshitz gravity, ending with a theory invariant under 3+1 FDiff and $U(1)$ gauge group\footnote{This is the same action obtained in \cite{r30} (see Eq.
+(22) in that article).}, which propagates two transverse--traceless tensorial modes and two transverse vector modes, as Einstein--Maxwell theory.
+Then, the consistency of the Hamiltonian and its constraints at UV scale, is analyzed under a perturbative scheme, determining the superficial degree of divergence\footnote{To obtain the superficial degree of divergence, we have employed the same techniques developed in \cite{r37,r38, an, an1,an2,weinberg}.}, showing that the power--counting renormalization is guaranteed provided several restrictions on the coupling parameters are satisfied.

-The article is organized as follows: In Sec. \ref{sec2} the Hamiltonian formulation, its consistency and the dimensional reduction \emph{a la} Kaluza--Klein are revisited.
-Sec. \ref{sec3} is devoted to the quantum formulation.
-Finally, Sec. \ref{sec4} concludes the present investigation.
+The outlook of the article is as follows: In Sec. \ref{sec2} the Hamiltonian formulation and its the dimensional reduction are presented.
+Sec. \ref{sec3} is devoted to the stability analysis of the ground state and Sec. \ref{sec4} presents the power--counting renormalization procedure.
+Finally, Sec. \ref{sec5} concludes the research.